input-output-hk/jormungandr/doc/quickstart/02_passive_node.md

 - `p2p`: P2P network settings
     - `trusted_peers`: (optional) the list of nodes's [multiaddr][multiaddr] to connect to in order to bootstrap the P2P topology (and bootstrap our local blockchain);
-    - `public_id`: (optional) the public identifier sent to the other nodes in the P2P network.
-If not set it will be randomly generated.
     - `public_address`: [multiaddr][multiaddr] string specifying address of the
       P2P service.
 This is the public address that will be distributed to other peers of the network that may find interest in participating to the